adlawson/dotfiles/README.md

 changes upon installation.

 ## Installation
 The installer doesn't do anything clever.
-It `rsync`s the project (excluding things like `.git` and this README) into the home directory of the current user.
-You should be aware that any files that exist in the home directory may be overwritten in the process.
+It symlinks the project (excluding things like `.git` and this README) into the home directory of the current user.
+An error will be raised if the target already exists and isn't a symlink.

 ```bash
 git clone --recursive https://github.com/adlawson/dotfiles.git &&\